marieval/100DaysOfCode/README.md

 # 100DaysOfCode / No-Zero-Days #

 The log of my progress inspired by #NoZeroDays challenge and #100DaysOfCode challenge.
+(Note: I was learning web development already longer time ago, but from this date I started tracking my progress.)

 ## Log